Video details

 "Practicing Prāṇāyāma means taking care of your food.
 First is Āhāra (diet), and second is Vihāra (lifestyle/recreation)."

-Filming locations: To b
+Filming location: To b

 DVD 376